genggengcss/X-ZSL/AZSL-G/readme.md

 * python 2
 * TensorFlow 1.4

-### Dataset Process
+### Data Preprocess
-We start with ImNet_A dataset, AwA is processes by specifying the parameter `--dataset AwA`.
+We start with ImNet_A dataset, AwA is processed by specifying the parameter `--dataset AwA`.

 #### Extract CNN Features of Images
 During testing, the model first uses pre-trained CNN model (e.g., ResNet) to extract the features of testing images, and then conduct nearest neighbor classification.